ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

    * All kuo-toa should be consistently whacky.
 Normal kuotoa are not too bad, only casters have controlled chaos or reliable wild magic surges.
 BOAAAAAAAL's faithful are now a more exciting addition to the final fight, if you manage to recruit such valuable allies ;)
 29. Redid some aspects of Yoesph's Listo Patch, assigning prices to items/updating patch solutions/removing no longer needed patches.
 30. Added CX tags to Valkrana's Undead Encounters directly so they can join in the fun.
+31. Smokepowder arrows, bombs, and barrels have been nerfed.
+Their total damage is the same, but the damage to enemies has been split across fire, bludgeoning, and slashing (eg explosion + shrapnel).
+Objects will still take a large amount of force damage.
+Runepowder and smokepowder satchels (i.e. the inventions of the gnomes) are now the only pure Force damage explosions to reflect their unique, magical nature.

 ## Listonomicon v3.7